JohnXLivingston/peertube-plugin-livechat/documentation/prosody.md

 sudo systemctl disable prosody && sudo systemctl stop prosody
 ```

-**NB:** the plugin will create a directory in the `/tmp/` folder.
+**NB:** with Peertube prior to version 3.2.0, the plugin will create a directory in the `/tmp/` folder.
 Please ensure that the `peertube` user has write access to this directory.

 And that's it!

 The Prosody process launched by the plugin will listen on a specific port, and only on the localhost interface.

+### For Docker installations

+In the docker-compose.yml file, replace the peertube service image
+`image: chocobozzz/peertube:production-buster` by `image: johnxlivingston/peertubelivechat:production-buster`.

+And that's it!

+You can find the source for this Dockerfile [here](../docker/Dockerfile.buster).

 ## Settings